 Of course, you’ll see actual polar bears too, including the amazing walk-through viewing area where you can watch the polar bears swim right above you.
 Devoted to wildlife preservation, they only house rescued polar bears that could not survive on their own.

 Interpretive signage and interactive displays as well as an impactful 360-degree movie help tell the story of Churchill and the polar bears and help us understand the importance of actively working now to preserve our natural resources for generations to come.

 15. Get Some Relax Your Face Time

 Being good to yourself sometimes means taking a small indulgence.
-The Face Bar Winnipeg makes it easy to do with their 30-minute affordable high-quality skincare services.
+The Face Bar Winnipeg makes it easy to do with its 30-minute affordable high-quality skin care services.
 Take a break and treat yourself to one of their four different condensed facial processes like Tricia’s Supercharged Signature Peel, Glow on the Go facial and Hot Lift or Power Purge facials.
 You’ll be in and out before you know it with a rejuvenating treatment that fits into even the busiest schedule.